-We developed a Markov model of the natural history of chronic heart failure using event rates from the published literature.15,24-31,33,34 For Entresto, we modeled a cohort of NYHA Class II-IV heart failure patients with reduced ejection fraction based on the PARADIGM-HF trial and other published literature.36,39,41,42 We compared Entresto with standard treatment with lisinopril and used this drug as the comparator instead of enalapril 10mg twice daily (the comparator in PARADIGM-HF) because it is less expensive and much more widely used.
+We developed a Markov model of the natural history of chronic heart failure using event rates from the published literature.
+26,27,30-33,35-39 For Entresto, we modeled a cohort of NYHA Class II-IV heart failure patients with reduced ejection fraction based on the PARADIGM-HF trial and other published literature.
+45,47-49 We compared Entresto with standard treatment with lisinopril and used this drug as the comparator instead of enalapril 10mg twice daily (the comparator in PARADIGM-HF) because it is less expensive and much more widely used.
 We utilized the results from the PARADIGM-HF trial to estimate numbers of CHF hospitalizations, costs, deaths, life-years, and quality-adjusted life years (QALYs).
 These estimates were used to calculate the cost per QALY gained via the intervention, also known as the incremental cost-effectiveness ratio.
 Costs of drug treatments were estimated using wholesale acquisition prices from The Red Book, with Entresto assigned a monthly cost of \$380.
 Costs of medication intolerance and angioedema (a key side effect of interest for both Entresto and ACE inhibitors) were estimated using Medicare payment rates for office visits and hospitalization, respectively.

-For Entresto treatment, we also conducted an analysis of value-based purchasing models given the interest in alternative payment plans expressed by the manufacturer.
-We developed a "risk-sharing" model in which payers do not pay for the drug for six months after any CHF hospitalization that occurred following treatment initiation.
+For Entresto treatment, we also conducted an analysis of risk-sharing purchasing models given the interest in alternative payment plans expressed by the manufacturer.
+We modeled a risk-sharing approach in which payers do not pay for the drug for six months after any CHF hospitalization that occurred following treatment initiation.
 Additionally, if the patient dies of cardiovascular disease, any payments made in the previous six months are refunded.